johanley/book-les-mots-ont-une-ame/readme.md

 When I read such text on the web, I enjoy the calm feeling it gives me.

 **A brain interacts with a page of text in two different ways**:
+- the *page-as-a-whole brain* sees the overall form
+- the *reading-brain* does a laser-like sequential scan over the word stream

+For a jagged-right text:
-- seeing the page as a whole
+- the *page-as-a-whole* brain sees a displeasing, irregular form
-- scanning over the word stream (actually reading the text)
+- the *reading-brain* isn't annoyed by the jaggedness

-For a jagged-right text, the first brain indeed sees irregularities in the page as a whole, but I assert that the second brain isn't bothered at all by the jaggedness.
+For smooth-right text, the converse is true:
+- the *page-as-a-whole* brain sees a pleasant rectangular form
-Conversely, the second brain is bothered by distortions in the text such as increases in the width of the space character.
+- the *reading-brain* is annoyed by small distortions in the text

+Again: pick your poison.

 Paragraph indentation: the smaller it is, the more it helps with fitting words on the line.